hoangduytran/blender-manual/manual/animation/constraints/interface/common.rst

 .. _bpy.ops.constraint.disable_keep_transform:

-The ``X`` button after the influence slider can be used to disable the constraint while trying to preserve the current object position.
+:bl-icon:`cancel` (Disable and Keep Transform) Disables the constraint while trying to preserve the current object position.
    This may not work perfectly if other constraints remain active.